The Run Down

 – You need to reserve a time slot in advance on their website

-– Tickets are $15 when you book any day prior to when you’re going, but if you can find a time slot on the actual day you’re going, it’s usually free (but you still need to book the reservation)
+– Tickets are $15 when you book any day before when you’re going, but if you can find a time slot on the actual day you’re going, it’s usually free (but you still need to book the reservation)

 – When you walk to the front gate, there’s a call box you can use to contact the front desk to let you in

 This place has four floors of exhibit space, with a new exhibition every few months.
-For the rest of 2020, they are dedicating the entire space to showcasing the works of Balkrishna Doshi, a pioneer of taking modern architecture concepts and adapting them to with local cultural traditions in India.
+During our visit the entire space was showcased the works of Balkrishna Doshi, a pioneer of taking modern architecture concepts and adapting them to with local cultural traditions in India.
 This is from the top floor and looking down towards the lobby.
-The brick facade of the building is still in tact, but the interior takes on a modern look with concrete and glass shaping the main corridor.
+The brick facade of the building is still intact, but the interior takes on a modern look with concrete and glass shaping the main corridor.
 You’ll find educators on each floor who are available to answer questions and tell you more about any of the pieces on exhibition.
 On the very top floor there is an open area with floor to ceiling windows that look out into the neighborhood.
 It’s a quiet space where you can reflect on the works of art you just browsed.

 X